 Teams from 61 countries took part in the CTFZone 2021 ethical hacking competition

 CTF (Capture the Flag) is a competition that assesses participants’ skills in solving applied cybersecurity tasks: protecting and attacking computer systems, finding and fixing vulnerabilities in services.
-The key difference between CTFZone 2021 and previous years’ tournaments is the new hybrid format: tasks are presented in jeopardy, attack, defence and security game formats.
+The key difference between CTFZone 2021 and previous years’ tournaments is the new hybrid format: tasks are presented in jeopardy, attack, defense and security game formats.

 Most CTF tournaments are structured as follows: